Skip to content

 Choose GitBook for enterprise readiness if you need...

-• Developer-focused API documentation with Git-native version control
+• Developer-focused API documentation with OpenAPI/Swagger support

-The Verdict: Which Platform is More Enterprise-Ready? - Visual Comparison
+The Verdict: Which Platform Is More Enterprise-Ready? - Visual Comparison

 Winner: Docsie